lambdaclass/lambdaworks/docs/src/proving_systems/plonk/recap.md

 $$\{T_{i,2} + \omega^{i}\eta^2\beta + \gamma: 0\leq i < N\}.$$
 ### Recap

-We have arrived to the eight polynomials we mentioned at the beginning:
+We have arrived at the eight polynomials we mentioned at the beginning:
 $$q_L, q_R, q_M, q_O, q_C, S_{\sigma 1}, S_{\sigma 2}, S_{\sigma 3}.$$

 These are what's called the *common preprocessed input*.